 Discount Rate.
-The discount rate used to measure the total pension liability was 3.38%.
+The discount rate used to measure the total pension liability was 7.25%.
 The projection of cash flows used to determine the discount rate assumed that plan member and employer contributions will be made at the current contribution rates.
-Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members until the plan year ending June 30, 2046.
-Therefore, the long-term expected rate of return on pension plan investments of 7.25% was applied to all periods of projected benefit payments through June 30, 2046 and the applicable municipal bond index rate of 2.19%, based on the Bond Buyer General Obligation 20-year Municipal Bond Index Rate published weekly by The Bond Buyer (www.bondbuyer.com) as of June 30, 2020, was applied to all periods of projected benefit payments after June 30, 2046.
-The Single Equivalent Interest Rate (SEIR) of 3.38% that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payments streams was used to determine the total pension liability as of June 30, 2020.
+Based on those assumptions, the System's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, the long-term expected rate of return on pension plan investments of 7.25% was applied to all periods of projected benefit payments.
+The Single Equivalent Interest Rate (SEIR) of 7.25% was used to determine the total pension liability as of June 30, 2021.

 Sensitivity of the net pension liability to changes in the discount rate.
-The following presents the net pension liability of the System as of June 30, 2020, calculated using the discount rate of 3.38%, as well as what the System's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (2.38%) or one percentage point higher (4.38%) than the current rate (\$ thousands):
+The following presents the net pension liability of the System as of June 30, 2021, calculated using the discount rate of 7.25%, as well as what the System's net pension liability would be if it were calculated using a discount rate that is one percentage point lower (6.25%) or one percentage point higher (8.25%) than the current rate (\$ thousands):

-1% (Current 1%
+1% Current 1%

-D ecrease Rate I ncrease
+Decrease Rate Increase

-(2.38%) (3.38%) (4.38%)
+(6.25%) (7.25%) (8.25%)

-System's net pension liability \$ 889,831 \$ 686,151 \$ 522,583
+System's net pension liability \$ 229,122 \$ 130,298 \$ 47,580